t61789/HideDress/README.md

 Hide your or other player dress

 ## How build the source
-1. Dowload or Clone the branch
+1. Clone master branch
-2. Visual Studio open SkinHider.sln
+2. Open HideDress.sln with Visual Studio
-3. using project need dll
+3. References dll required by project
-4. build SkinHide.dll to bin\Debug
+4. Build HideDress